 Top 10 Cigar Lighters: Essential Gear for Better Smoking

-EXTREME PERFORMER: Xikar Stratosphere High Altitude Lighter
+EXTREME PERFORMER: Xikar Cirro High Altitude Single Jet

-ROCK STAR LOOKS: Black Label Dictator Flat Flame Lighter
+ROCK STAR LOOKS: JetLine Bolero Triple Flame

-THE CLASSIC: Zippo Classic Lighter
+THE CLASSIC: Zippo Classic Cigar Lighter

-RAGING INFERNO: Vector Tri-Pump Table Lighter
+RAGING INFERNO: Vector Quad Pump Table Top Cigar Lighter

 I could also call this your “TOP HERF BUDDY,” or more accurately, “MOST CLOSELY RESEMBLES WELDING EQUIPMENT.”
 I might even be so bold as to liken it to the tabletop, stogie-lighting version of the Shockwave Jet Truck.
-Points in case…it’s a handful: 3 hefty jets are in play, wielded with precision and gusto; and performance peaks when the flame adjustment is pointed to full blast.
-The thumbwheel is the ignition, the other wheel controls the flame adjustment; but the Tri-Pump is an infectious device, making you want to light many things (or many cigars) with it just because it’s fun to use.
+Points in case…it’s a handful: 4 hefty jets are in play, wielded with precision and gusto; and performance peaks when the flame adjustment is pointed to full blast.
+The thumbwheel is the ignition, the other wheel controls the flame adjustment; but the Quad Pump is an infectious device, making you want to light many things (*ahem* many cigars) with it just because it’s fun to use.
 Bonus points for all-metal construction and an oversized fuel tank (this thing holds a ton of gas).
 Take it home, just for the conversation piece factor alone.

-RIDICULOUSLY CHEAP: Vertigo Spectre Quad Flame Lighter
+RIDICULOUSLY CHEAP: Vertigo Spectra Quad Flame Lighter

 CLASSY AS HELL: Rocky Patel South Beach Quad Flame

 Points up front for snazzy.
 This Rocky Patel branded butane torch lighter is available in a variety of Art Deco colors; if that’s your thing, I say go for the gaudiest: wear it loud and wear it proud, brother.
-Screaming “South Beach” through a megaphone, this bright tropical blue/green-hued gem lays the burn without hesitation: 4 powerful jets will roast and toast your cigar with reckless abandon.
+Screaming “Miami” through a megaphone, this bright pastel-blue gem lays the burn without hesitation: 4 powerful jets will roast and toast your cigar with reckless abandon.
 The South Beach Quad Flame, at almost 5” tall is technically a tabletop cigar lighter – be mindful of that, as carrying it around would make you feel like you’re walking with a third leg.
-So while it’s not pocket-friendly, it IS big ring friendly: just flip back the cap and fire away for a quick and mighty light.
-Good thing there are Rocky Patel 6× 60 cigars out there.
+So, while it’s not exactly pocket-friendly, it is big ring friendly: just flip back the cap and fire away for a quick and mighty light.
+Good thing there are Rocky Patel 6” × 60 cigars out there.

 THE OVERACHIEVER: Vertigo Churchill Quad Flame Lighter

 If you didn’t think you could get your hands on a quality quad flame butane torch for less than the cost of a cigar 5-pack – think again, muchacho.
 Vertigo does it in style, and in relatively compact style at that.
 There is sorcery at work here, as it wasn’t previously believed to be physically possible to cram this much stuff into one pocket-sized piece.
 Check off the pluses: the Churchill feels solid in the hand, lights quickly and offers a cigar punch that folds into the bottom of the case.
 Even better – no more butane roulette…you know, guessing when it’s time to refill?
-This Vertigo cigar lighter sports a huge tank AND a fuel level window, while providing adjustable heat.
+This Vertigo cigar lighter sports a huge tank and a fuel level window, while providing adjustable heat.
 Big thing, small package.
 Add one of these cigar lighters to your torch arsenal.